 Another way to say this, over-generalized but not untrue, is to say that my research tries to understand the authorship, procedures, function, and effects of art in a networked political economy, and to produce a genealogy for this particular present tense.
 This means that my work is also in conversation with media studies, internet research, cultural studies, visual studies, anthropology, and Science, Technology and Society (STS).

-My first book, Never Alone, Except for Now: An Art History of Networked Life (under contract with Duke University Press), looks at the art of Thomson & Craighead, Sharon Hayes, and Felix Gonzalez-Torres.
+My first book, Never Alone, Except for Now: Networked Life between Populations and Publics (under contract with Duke University Press), looks at the art of Thomson & Craighead, Sharon Hayes, and Felix Gonzalez-Torres.
 These artists all straddle the border between image culture and network culture, between a logic of spectacle and a logic of networks.
 Ranging from the late 1960s to the present, they work across installation, performance, painting, criticism, and media arts.
 But their history includes pre-contemporary mediations, such as early twentieth century political media, mid-century cybernetics, and late twentieth century information economies.
 I put these artists in conversation with search engine aesthetics and the production of new networked forms of subjectivity such as trolling and emoticons—media, in short, that foment a kind of intimacy at a distance that calls into question what a public is, what populations are, and how individualities get constituted.